edturukhanov/Data-Science/ML course/Readme.md

-Hometask and Implementation i have done during ML Course
+Hometasks and Implementation i have done during ML Course